schinwald/dotfiles/README.md

 ## Installation

-The installation process is a WIP since there are many ways the installation can go wrong.
+The installation process is a WIP since there are many ways the installation can go wrong D:

 ### Clone
 Clone the repository as a bare-repository